 How to Freeze Sourdough Starter – Methods

 To freeze sourdough starter, chose the freezer method (below) which works best for you.
-Simply, feed your starter (to ensure it is active / 100% hydration) and put within a storage container in the freezer for future use.
+Simply, feed your starter (to ensure it is active / at peak) and put within a storage container in the freezer for future use.
 To freeze sourdough starter, three storage methods can be utilized (I.E.):

 - Place in a glass jar